Booking is simple. Please remember to always use your child’s name.

 The assessment and diagnosis of Autism Spectrum Disorder can be beneficial in:

 Current research suggests that the earlier a child is accurately diagnosed with ASD and starts effective tailored support programs and interventions, the better the developmental outcomes for the child.

-Typically this information can be obtained by administering standardised assessment tools, coupled with a developmental history interview with parents, observing the child in their home and/or school environment and/or a teacher phone consult.
-Whilst ASD is typically diagnosed in early childhood, the assessment process can be undertaken at any age.
+This information can typically be obtained by administering standardised assessment tools, conducting a developmental history interview with parents, observing the child in their home and/or school environment, and/or conducting a teacher phone consult.
+While ASD is typically diagnosed in early childhood, the assessment process can be undertaken at any age.
 Our psychologists are specifically trained in assessing individuals with ASD and are qualified to make a diagnosis.